brikis98/yevgeniy-brikman-homepage/_posts/2011-07-22-hardest-workouts-of-all-time.md

 Rowing and burpees both have the ability to get my heart rate through the roof.
 Putting together 2250m of rowing and 150 burpees made me feel like my chest would explode.
-I've only done this workout once and am not sure I ever want to do it again.
+I've only done this workout once and am not sure if I ever want to do it again.

 ## Inverted burpees